django/dsf-working-groups/draft/accessibility.md

 - Have relevant contributions or expertise in the field.
 - Have a record of contributing to Django.

-Members shall remain in the team for a fixed-term of 9 months, after which they must opt-in to remain on the team for another term.
+Members must opt-in to remain on the team on an annual basis.
 They may also leave on their own volition at any time and for any reason.
-Membership will also be terminated by:
+Membership can also be terminated by:

-- Becoming disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.
+- Becoming disqualified due to actions taken by the Code of Conduct working group
-- A vote of the Steering Council, or full consensus of the rest of the Accessibility Team, if the team is considered too large, the person is not making positive contributions, or any other sound reason.
+- A vote of the Steering Council
+- The full consensus of the rest of the Accessibility Team

 ## Budget

-No budget is required currently.
-Spending opportunities will be reviewed at least annually.
-Any changes will be communicated to the
+No budget is required at this time.
+This will be reviewed at least annually.
+Any changes to the budget must be approved by the board.

-## Comms
+## Communication channels

 The Accessibility team operates in several areas:
 - [Accessibility Forum category](https://forum.djangoproject.com/c/internals/accessibility/26)